-Polar is also has a good reputation in terms of its GPS technology.
-They even rival brands that also specialize in this aspect, such as Suunto, Coros, and Garmin.
 So overall, if you are a fitness enthusiast, a professional athlete, or even a casual user who just wants to make improvements to their everyday exercises, Polar is without a doubt one of the best brands.

 Is Polar a Good Smartwatch Brand?

 Polar’s smartwatches are well trusted by athletes.
 The feature set, hardware, and software are all centered towards fitness tracking features.

 Also, Polar’s smartwatches are well-known for being well-built and reliable watches.
 Polar claims that the watches have passed many US military-grade checks to ensure that they can withstand extreme temperatures, drops, and humidity.

 However, there is a downside to Polar’s watches.
 Most watches in their lineup, even some of the higher-end ones, lack some of the features you’d find on a competitor such as Garmin.

 Most Polar watches are not utilizing newer technologies such as OLED for their display.
 Additionally, a lot of these watches also lack support for music streaming services, storage for local music, etc.

 But, of course, all of these compromises are made to help their watches become the best tool for training and exercises.
 The software is more advanced than its competitors, and as mentioned earlier, the build quality and reliability are some of the best in its class.